 - Digestive System – Includes the small intestine and large intestine.
-Breaks down food, absorbs nutrients, eliminates solid waste.
+Breaks down food, absorbs nutrients, and eliminates solid waste.

 2. Respiratory System – Network of organs and tissues that help you breathe.
-It includes your lungs, airways and blood vessels.
+It includes your lungs, airways, and blood vessels.

 3. Nervous System – Transmits signals between different parts of the body.